keria500/keria500/README.md

-- 👋 Hi, I’m @Kirill (keria500)
+- 👋 Hi, I’m Kirill
-- 👀 I’m interested in Python, and Bot creating
+- 👀 I’m interested in Python
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: Kuricinyopta@mail.ru